nanoframework/nanoFramework.SignalR.Client/README.md

 There are three ways to call a method on the hub.
 All three methods require you to pass the hub method name and any arguments defined in the hub method.

 The simples form is calling `SendCore` This will call the method without expecting or waiting for any response from the server.
-It’s a ‘fire and forget’ method.
+Itâ€™s a â€˜fire and forgetâ€™ method.

 The second method is `InvokeCore`.
 InvokeCore requires you to pass the hub method name, the hub method return type, the arguments and an optional timeout in milliseconds.
 If no timeout is given the default `ServerTimeout` is used.
 This is a Synchronous method that will wait until the server replies.
 The returned object is of the type defined by the method return type argument.
 The casting of the object to the right type should be done manually.
 Note: if the hub method return type is void, the return type upon calling InvokeCore or InvokeCoreAsync should be null.